dmulyalin/ttp/docs/source/Outputs/Functions.rst

 ``traverse="path='dot.separated.path'"``

 * path - string, dot separated path to data that need to be transformed
+* strict - boolean, default True, if True will raise KeyError exception if path item not found in results, will return empty dictionary otherwise

 traverse function walks results tree up to the level of given path and return data at that location.